creed1120/wptailwindsetup/README.md

-## Wordpress Site with TailwindCSS that purges unused files & browserSync that watches all files. 🔥
+## Wordpress Theme with TailwindCSS that purges unused files & browserSync that watches all files. 🔥